-Kaprun offers many fabulous sights and natural treasures for anyone visiting the neighborhood.
+Kaprun offers many fabulous sights and natural treasures.
 The area, which functions as a ski paradise in winter, is a real excursion and hiking paradise in summer.
-A lot is happening, families and couples come and go between the parks, lakes and gorges.
-One of the top attractions in summer are the gorges, so in this article we present Kaprun's most popular gorge, the Sigmund Thun Gorge.
+A lot is happening, families and couples come and go in the area.
+One of the top attractions in summer is Kaprun's gorges.
+Among them, Sigmund Thun Gorge is quite popular.

 Where is the gorge?

 You will find the gorge in the Kaprun Valley, in Austria - on the border of the Hhe Tauern.
 The center of Kaprun is a 5-minute drive away.
 You will find a parking lot in front of the gorge where you can leave your car.

 - Address: Sigmund Thun Klamm, Krafthausstrasse 20/5710 Kaprun

 - Distance from Kaprun: 5 km / 5 minutes by car

 - Distance from Salzburg: 100 km / 1.5 hours

 The area was inhabited by settlers as early as 4,000 years ago who put their roots down on the nearby Burgkogel hillside.
 The area around the gorge was chosen on one hand because the countryside was rich in ore, and on the other hand, because the hillside (located in the Kaprun Valley) could only be approached through the gorges and therefore it was well protected.